Project-Siege/nj_texconv/README.md

 # TexConv Blender Addon

 TexConv is a Blender addon that facilitates the conversion of images to DDS format using TexConv.
-It provides a user-friendly interface within Blender to convert and manage texture files efficiently.
+It now supports Blender 4.0 and introduces improved error handling, enhanced security by avoiding `shell=True` in subprocess calls, and uses `pathlib` for file path manipulations.
+The addon provides a user-friendly interface within Blender to convert and manage texture files efficiently.

 ## Features

-- Convert images to DDS format using TexConv
+- Convert images to DDS format using TexConv without `shell=True` for enhanced security.
-- Fix mip maps for individual materials or textures within a folder
+- Fix mip maps for individual materials or textures within a folder, with improved error handling.
-- Specify compression format for DDS conversion
+- Specify compression format for DDS conversion.
-- Seamlessly integrate with Blender's Material properties panel
+- Seamlessly integrate with Blender's Material properties panel.
+- Utilize `pathlib` for more intuitive file and directory manipulations.
+- Improved performance and system resource management by specifying the number of workers in concurrent operations.

 ## Installation

-1. Download the TexConv addon ZIP file
+1. Download the TexConv addon ZIP file.
 2. In Blender, go to `Edit > Preferences > Add-ons`.
 3. Click `Install...` and select the downloaded ZIP file.
 4. Enable the TexConv addon by ticking the checkbox next to it.